cmackeen/cmackeen.github.io/docs/academic/academic.md

 California, Santa Cruz.
 As a result of my small lab experience mentioned above, I looked for another research opportunity and found my spot in [Bud Bridges lab](http://exafs.ucsc.edu/).

-Over the ast 30 years, Bud Bridges specialized in studying local crystal structure by analyzing the extended x-ray absorption fine-struture region in the spectra.
+Over the past 30 years, Bud Bridges specialized in studying local crystal structure by analyzing the extended x-ray absorption fine-struture region in the spectra.
 While I was in school with Bud as my advisor, I studied various complex materials --mostly inorganic.
 The following overview is my PhD defense